activeviam/mac/docs/setting_up/exporting.md

 ![mac-bean screen](../assets/mac-bean.png "MBean attributes of the MemoryAnalysisService")

-`JmxDumpFolder` corresponds to the path to the service's export directory, in case you are unaware of the application configuration.
+The attribute `JmxDumpFolder` corresponds to the path to the service's export directory, in case you are unaware of the application configuration.

 Within the operation screen, you have the ability to export a report for the entire application - see the following screenshot - or for a selected range of epochs.
 Exporting a range allows exporting only the memory required for a given epoch or series of epochs.
-Exporting the whole application helps detect how much memory is truly retained, often by objects leaking memory.
+Exporting the whole application helps detect how much memory is truly retained (very handy for spotting objects leaking memory).

 #### Full Export